 Like any other plant, bamboo needs three basic things in order to survive.
-Dirt, sun and water.
+Soil, sun and water.
 And as a gardener, one of your greatest responsibilities is to provide your bamboo with water.
 So, it’s one of the first questions any grower will have to ask.
 How much water does my bamboo need?

 There’s a lot of variation between species and growing conditions, but in general, bamboo needs to be watered very regularly.
 The shallow rhizomes and roots don’t really need a deep watering, but they should be watered often, at least once a week.
 Young bamboos and fresh transplants will need more water, and in the heat of summer, you may need to water them two or three times a week.
 The good news is that it’s pretty difficult to overwater your bamboo, so long as it doesn’t end up completely saturated, standing in a pond or a puddle.
 Bamboo in tropical regions with more than 1500 mm (59 inches) of annual rainfall shouldn’t need additional irrigation.

 Below, we’ll look at some of the more specific conditions that could affect your bamboo’s watering needs.
 We’ll also describe some signs to look out for and some practices to avoid.
 In the end, water is essential for your bamboo, but it’s not hard to provide.